 There is so much attention on calories when it comes to weight loss.
 Obviously, that’s because there’s no getting around the energy balance equation.
-Calories in have to be less than calories out if you want to lose weight.
+Energy in has to be less than energy out if you want to lose weight.
 Unfortunately, that near-sided approach to weight loss totally ignores 4 of the most important aspects of weight loss that you should be placing your focus on.

 Focus on Being Healthy

 Weight gain is a side effect of living an unhealthy lifestyle.
 Weight gain is a symptom.
 It is not the problem that needs solving.
 We need to shift our energy away from fighting with the never-ending symptoms of unhealthiness, and instead get right to the root of the problem.

 If you can instead focus on improving your health, and have a little faith that the inside of your body is changing for the better, you will eventually see your external appearance align with its internal counterpart.
 Focus on getting healthy and the weight loss will take care of itself.
 You will soon begin to see the positive side effects of being healthy being reflected in your body composition.